calaldees/teachingWorkshops/teacherTraining/mentors/meeting1_assessment.md

 Closing and Next Steps
 ----------------------

+* Interaction as a partnership
     * 3rd year computer science undergrads wanting and understanding of school teaching before embarking on PGCE application?
-    * Try before you buy?
     * Assistance with Interviewing PGCE candidates
-    * Bagsi them?
 * The next Session
     * Thursday 13th January 2022 - 16.30 – 17:30